xaur/proposal/propsals/proposal-draft.md

 * Events and workshops about Decred technology and blockchain in order to meet people in real life, explain to them this great technology and make them fall in love with it and use it, and increase our network.

-This proposal budget will cover all marketing materials, travel expenses and sponsorship/event organization as well as working hours, as for text translations they will not be included in this proposal because they are funded by kozel's [proposal](https://proposals.decred.org/proposals/c093b8a).
+This proposal's budget covers all marketing materials, travel expenses and sponsorship/event organization as well as working hours.

+Article and video translations are _not included_ since they are already funded by kozel's translations [proposal](https://proposals.decred.org/proposals/c093b8a).

 ## Who?

-This proposal will be executed by Decred in Arabia Ops team: [arij](https://twitter.com/in_insaf) (Decred Arabia, Community Manager), and [Zakaria](https://twitter.com/aithzakaria1) (Design).
+This proposal will be executed by Decred in Arabia Ops team: [arij](https://twitter.com/in_insaf) (Decred Arabia, Community Manager) and [Zakaria](https://twitter.com/aithzakaria1) (Design).

 ## Cost